 Tax credits can be a stronger incentive than a first-time homebuyer tax deduction.
 A deduction only decreases your taxable income — the amount your taxes will be calculated on.
 In contrast, a credit directly cuts the amount of tax you pay.
 For example, if you owe $10,000 in federal taxes but receive a $1,000 tax credit, that reduces your tax bill to $9,000.

 The tax credit for first-time homebuyers wouldn’t be available to everyone.
 You’d need to meet the following requirements:

 - Must be a first-time homebuyer: You cannot have owned a home or co-signed on a mortgage within the past three years.
 This applies to primary residences and second homes.

 - Cannot have used the tax credit previously: Homebuyers can only use this tax credit once.
 However, homeowners who used the 2008 first-time homebuyer tax credit would be eligible for the 2021 credit.

 - Must meet income requirements for your area: Homebuyers must have an income that is no more than 160 percent above the median income for their location.

 - Must be at least 18 years old: First-time homeowners must be at least 18 years old by the purchase date of their property or married to a person who is at least 18 years old.

 - Cannot purchase a home from a relative: Homebuyers aren’t allowed to purchase a home from a direct relative, which includes a spouse, parent, child, aunt, uncle, cousin or grandparent.

-If The First-Time Homebuyer Act of 2021 becomes law, many low-income and middle-income Americans will qualify for a tax credit for buying a house.
-Plus, the tax credit would not need to be repaid unless you sell the home within the first four years of ownership.
+Should the First-Time Homebuyer Act of 2021 become law, many low- and middle-income Americans would qualify for a tax credit for buying a house.
+Plus, potentially, the tax credit would not need to be repaid unless you sell the home within the first four years of ownership.